plukacs/lab-governance/README.md

 ## Domain: All functions & activities within the Circle

 ### Policy: Agenda building and administration
-Proposals are announced and written down in English in the beginning Again at the end
+ - Proposals are announced and written down in English in the beginning
-Agenda points are preferably pre-loaded into Glassfrog by the one who proposes it
+ - Again at the end
+ - Put your proposal in words before the governance meeting in a Pull Request.

 ### Policy: Bugfixing for clients
 Risk of bugs is managed in the planning phase preferably.